Salt Lake City

 When will I see traffic calming implemented on my street?

-Livable Streets plans will be developed for each zone in the order established in the Livable Streets program document.
-The City is divided into 113 zone and it is currently not known how many zones can be addressed by Transportation staff each year.
+Traffic calming plans will be developed for each zone in the order established in the Livable Streets program document.
+The City was prioritized into 113 zones and it is currently not known how many zones can be addressed by Transportation staff each year.
+We’re a small team and we’re working as fast as we can.

 How and why were the zones prioritized?